 'Not applicable' means the child has qualified for a higher choice school so is not given an outcome classification for the lower choices.

 If your child is on a reserve list for a selective high school the number on the placement outcome letter shows his or her position on the list.
-How quickly the Unit offers places to those on a reserve list depends on whether other students accept or decline an offer, and whether other students receive subsequent offers to a school of higher choice.
-If your child's position is reached on the reserve list, the Unit will contact you with an offer.
-From early August you can track where the reserve lists are up to on the Unit's website.
+How quickly the Team offers places to those on a reserve list depends on whether other students accept or decline an offer, and whether other students receive subsequent offers to a school of higher choice.
+If your child's position is reached on the reserve list, the Team will contact you with an offer.
+From early August you can track where the reserve lists are up to on the Team's website.

 You can accept an offer to one school while remaining on the reserve list for one or more of your higher choices until 3pm on the last day of school.
-For entry in 2019, the last day of school is 19 December 2018.
-For entry in 2020, the last day of school is 18 December 2019.
+For entry in 2021, the last day of school is 16 December 2020.
 After that time no further offers will be made to students who have already accepted placement in a selective high school and have not later declined the offer.